2-factor theorem: History

 The theorem was discovered by Julius Petersen, a Danish mathematician.
-It is in fact, one of the first results in graph theory.
+It is one of the first results ever discovered in the field of graph theory.
 The theorem appears first in the 1891 article "Die Theorie der regulären graphs".
-To prove the theorem Petersen's fundamental idea was to 'colour' the edges of a trial or a path alternatingly red and blue, and then to use the edges of one or both colours for the construction of other paths or trials.
+To prove the theorem, Petersen's fundamental idea was to 'colour' the edges of a trail or a path alternatively red and blue, and then to use the edges of one or both colours for the construction of other paths or trials.